 The main shapes of men's and women's sunglasses frames

-An overview of iconic vintage sunglasses shapes to assert your style with rigor.
+An overview of the iconic shapes of vintage sunglasses to assert your style with rigor.
 Aviator, cat-eye, wayfarer, round, oversized: each silhouette tells the story of an era, an aesthetic, a way of seeing the world.

 Why frame shapes matter so much...